 Welcome to the American Blues family.
 Learn more about our Staff, Ensemble, Artistic Affiliates, and Board of Directors – extra credit for the mascot.
 We are the second oldest professional AEA Ensemble theater in Chicago.
-Our 37-member Ensemble has over 532 combined years of collaboration on stage.
+Our 37-member Ensemble has nearly 600 combined years of collaboration on stage.

 Leadershipsee directory for full staff

 GWENDOLYN (WENDY) WHITESIDE